matthewbcool/memory-game/README.md

 ## Description

-This is a project for Udacity's front-end devolperer nanodegree.
+This is a project for Udacity's front-end devoloper nanodegree.
 The project is currently hosted on GitHub Pages at https://matthewbcool.github.io/memory-game/

 ## Dependencies